redhat-manufacturing/device-edge-workshops/exercises/acp_existing_nextgen/system-dashboard/4.2-exporting-dashboards/README.md

 ## Step 2 - Committing your Dashboard

-Finally, create a new directory in your code repository named `dashboards`, then a new file named `system-dashboard.json`, and enter the contents from the Grafana window:
+Finally, create a new directory in your code repository named `dashboard`, then a new file named `system-dashboard.json`, and enter the contents from the Grafana window:

 ![Gitea Dashboard Code](../.images/gitea-dashboard-code.png)